- What is an Internship?

 - Pay for the academic credits associated with the experience.

 - Make sure the salary you are considering is competitive with the prevailing market.
-Contact the Career Center if you have questions on the average salaries in your industry.
+Contact the Internship Program Specialist to discuss internship salary averages.

 - Increase visibility on campus through informational meetings and attendance at recruiting events sponsored by NDSU.